 A striking artistic sculpture spanning the Alban Way between Smallford and Hatfield raised a not-so-simple Question for me, in the course of the 'Bringing the History of Smallford Station to Life' project.
 Looking at an O.S. map and ascertaining the sculpture’s...read more

 Two guided walks looking at the history of Hatfield & St Albans Railway/Alban Way & Environs can now be booked using the Herts Direct website.
-A long walk on paved, mostly flat, foot & cycle path, with plenty of stops at points of interest, including a...read more
+A long walk on paved, mostly flat, foot & cycle path, with plenty of stops at points of interest, including a lunch break in...read more

 The Alban Way has a new logo and an updated leaflet, which you can use to learn about the trail and the sites along its path.
 Simply click the image below to start the download (PDF 8MB).read more